SoccerNet/sn-tracking/README.md

 ## Evaluation

 We use the [TrackEval](https://github.com/JonathonLuiten/TrackEval) repository to evaluate the performances.
-More details will come soon.
+To participate the challenge, you should submit the result as a zip file to [EvalAI](https://eval.ai/web/challenges/challenge-page/1539/overview).
+Please see the READMEs of our baseline methods under the "Benchmarks" directory for instructions on how to prepare the zipped results.

 ## Visualizations